katenorquay/personal-blog/src/blog/how-to-love-your-job/index.md

 We don't hate our office because it's dingy and has no windows.
 We hate it because we have DECIDED that 'can't do my best work in a place like this!' or 'The reason I have this office is because my boss doesn't respect me'.
 We DECIDE that we MUST HAVE light and space, and when we don't get it we feel upset.

 The problem with this is that you are giving the key to your happiness to something that you have no control over.
-When your external circumstances ditate the way you feel and think it's easy to feel helpless.
+When your external circumstances dictate the way you feel and think it's easy to feel helpless.

 So how do you stop hating your job?
 You forgot about the external circumstances and you fix your thinking.
 You DECIDE not to hate it.